AltraMayor/f3/doc/usage.rst

 If you get some sectors corrupted, repeat the ``f3write/f3read`` test.
 Some drives recover from these failures on a second full write cycle.
-However, if the corrupeted sectors persist, the drive is junk because not only is it a fake drive, but its real memory is already failing.
+However, if the corrupted sectors persist, the drive is junk because not only is it a fake drive, but its real memory is already failing.

 Good luck!